polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 * [Install Node.js](https://nodejs.org/en/download/)
 * [Install Yarn](https://yarnpkg.com/lang/en/docs/install/)

-Now you can proceed to setup the front-end template with these commands.
+Now you can proceed to set up the front-end template with these commands.

 ```bash
 # Clone the code from github